rtmigo/neatest_py/README.md

     exit(1)
 ```

-It can be run on any OS with `python3 runtests.py`.
+And it can be run on any OS with `python3 runtests.py`.

 But now we have a lot of boilerplate code.